jeffreyvr/vanrossum.dev/resources/docs/gf-send-to-api/v1/debugging.md

 ## Enable logging

-To enable logging, simply enable it within the Gravity Forms settings page.
+To enable logging, head on over to the Gravity Forms settings page.

-- Access the Settings page by hovering over Forms on the left side menu within your WordPress dashboard, then click on Settings
+- You'll find the Settings page under `Forms` -> `Settings`
-- Next, scroll down to Logging and set it to On.
+- Next, scroll down to Logging and set toggle it on

-Once complete, don’t forget to save your settings.
+Don't forget to save the page.

-Once logging is enabled within your Gravity Forms settings, an additional Settings item will appear labeled Logging.
-To configure any settings related to logging in Gravity Forms, simply access this tab.
+Once logging is enabled, an additional Settings item will appear labeled `Logging`.
+This is where you'll find the logs.

 ## Detailed logging